The Magic Quadrant/Wave simply doesn’t reflect our market – so “game over”, right? (11am ET, 4pm UK)

 Here is a little secret.
 Over two-thirds of companies, who are in MQ and Waves, do not see assessment definitions as being a match to where their business fits into the market!
 You are not alone.

-However, as analysts influence as many as four out of five (source: Blanc & Otus) enterprise purchase decisions, missing out on this channel will simply reduce business coming your way.
+However, as analysts influence as many as four out of five (source: Blanc & Otus) enterprise purchase decisions, missing out on this channel can only hurt you.
 That’s a fact.

-Maybe you have tried briefing the analysts about your market, but they just won’t see the error of their ways.
-Or perhaps it just seems clear that they have some inherent bias against you.
-So surely then your only option is “throwing in the towel” and accepting that it’s only your competitors who’ll get the benefit of leads from the analysts?
-It’s always better to be on the MQ in any position.
-It’s always easier to explain why you are in a certain position, than to explain why you are excluded.
-If you choose to be excluded, the market will perceive that you have exited this market and you are no longer a credible vendor.
+Maybe you have tried briefing the analysts, but they just don’t seem to “get it”.
+Or perhaps it seems like they have some inherent bias against you.
+You may indeed feel that your only option is “to throw in the towel” and accept that it’s only your competitors who’ll get the benefit of leads from the analysts.
+But our annual survey of 100+ providers confirms that it’s always better to be in an MQ, anywhere, than not.
+Essentially, it’s always easier to explain why you are in a certain position, once invited to the party, than to explain why you are excluded when you are not.

-How can that possibly ever be worthwhile?
-What it really means is you need a different strategy.
+So “throwing your toys out the pram” is never an effective strategy.
+What is really needed is a different strategy.
 You need a different set of tactics.
 You need to plan a campaign, not a battle.
-This webinar will share how others have succeeded.
+This webinar will share how others have succeeded in precisely that.